Westley-Foster/cs408-final-project/README.md

 - index.html
     - implemented using JavaScript and calling it into HTML entirely with help from ChatGPT

     - Formatting of table data (i.e. the classes and their description) with ChatGPT

+    - Linking another HTML file with a button with reference to "HTML Links", https://www.w3schools.com/html/html_links.asp"

 - style.css
     - Centered table for class names and description with reference to "How TO - Center Tables", https://www.w3schools.com/howto/howto_css_table_center.asp

     - Center buttons beneath class names and descriptions found with help from ChatGPT

+    - Aligning Continue button on bottom-right of screen found with Google's AI Overview